rallyhealth/weePickle/readme.md

 than other common libs like circe and play-json.
 Many of the differences have well-reasoned motivations, but hinder adoption as a drop-in replacement.

-In https://github.com/rallyhealth/upickle, the macros have been changed to work more like circe and play-json, as described [here](differences.md).
+In https://github.com/rallyhealth/weePickle, the macros have been changed to work more like circe and play-json, as described [here](differences.md).

-### Building uPickle
+### Building weePickle

-uPickle is based on Mill, not sbt.
+weePickle is based on Mill, not sbt.
 (There is an sbt file, but it's just for the documentation.)
 In order to build this, you will need to install
 Mill:
 ```